parisjs/parisjs-talks-submit/README.md

 # Paris.js talks submission

-Render a form to post a new talk for paris.js meetup, and save it on Trello.
+Render a form to post a new talk for paris.js meetups, and save it on Trello.

 ## Install